 made up.
 Often only the wealthy get to benefit from climate change programs although all utility customers subsidize climate change efforts.

 Greenlining develops policies to improve public health and environmental quality

 for low-income communities and communities of color while bringing “green” dollars to

 these communities.
 We help communities be resilient so they can thrive in the face of climate change.
 Our current projects include:

-- Investing in Disadvantaged Communities: AB 32 – We are ensuring that revenues from California’s cap-and-trade program:
+- Investing in Disadvantaged Communities – We are ensuring that revenues from California’s cap-and-trade program:

 • help communities of color adapt to climate change